trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 39.md

-1. Throughout the classification, the expression ‘plastics’ means those materials of heading [3901](/headings/3901) to [3914](/headings/3914) which are or have been capable, either at the moment of polymerisation or at some subsequent stage, of being formed under external influence (usually heat and pressure, if necessary, with a solvent or plasticiser) by moulding, casting, extruding, rolling or other process into shapes which are retained on the removal of the external influence.
+1. Throughout the classification, the expression 'plastics' means those materials of heading [3901](/headings/3901) to [3914](/headings/3914) which are or have been capable, either at the moment of polymerisation or at some subsequent stage, of being formed under external influence (usually heat and pressure, if necessary, with a solvent or plasticiser) by moulding, casting, extruding, rolling or other process into shapes which are retained on the removal of the external influence.

-    Throughout the classification, any reference to ‘plastics’ also includes vulcanised fibre.
+    Throughout the classification, any reference to 'plastics' also includes vulcanised fibre.
 The expression, however, does not apply to materials regarded as textile materials of Section XI.

 2. This chapter does not cover: